tdlm/redis-notes/00-Inbox/README.md

 ### 7. Cleanup

+- Files are verified to be successfully copied into their appropriate destination folders
-- Original files are deleted from inbox after successful processing
+- After verification, original files are deleted from inbox
 - Only `README.md` should remain in the inbox folder

 ## What Stays in Inbox